J-F-Liu/pom/doc/article.md

 ![PEG](peg.png)

 Unlike CFGs, PEGs cannot be ambiguous; if a string parses, it has exactly one valid parse tree.
-We normally specify our languages directly by how to recognize it, so PEG is both closer match to syntax practices and more powerful than deterministic CFG.
+We normally specify our languages directly by how to recognize it, so PEG is both closer match to syntax practices and more powerful than nondeterministic CFG.

 ### Parsing expressions